 Without you, the emotions of today would merely be the dead skin of the emotions of the past.

-Sitting on a borrowed window ceiling facing Broadway: everything’s shaking.
-Must be the subway passing under my building.
-Or maybe it’s me.
-But no, it can’t be.
-Because I feel such peace despite of the hundreds and hundreds of passers-by that walk, not at a slow pace, never at a slow pace, towards West Houston, towards Bond Street, towards Bleecker.
-That’s New York for me: an endless source of energy that most find stressful and some of us breath quietly while our hearts skip a bit.
-Or two.
+Sitting on a borrowed window ceiling facing Broadway.
+Everything’s shaking, must be the subway passing under my building.
+Not me, for sure: I feel such peace despite of the hundreds and hundreds of passers-by that walk, not at a slow pace, never at a slow pace, towards West Houston, towards Bond Street, towards Bleecker.
+That’s New York: an endless source of energy that most find stressful and some of us breath quietly while our hearts skip a bit.

 Under my borrowed window ceiling I can see it all.
 I can grasp it all.
 The top of the biggest and most majestic buildings are within reach, so close; so unimpressed I am by them, yet so incredibly thrilled to be part of their history.
 Gigantic blind windows look at me and I look back at them trying to imagine what’s happening behind them.
 Trying to rebuild pieces of history, the pieces of the history that made of SoHo, my neighbourhood, what it is today.